emqx/eip/active/0010-runq-based-overload-protection.md

 Each application of EMQX should decide itself what to deal with the overload.

-The overload flag should be checked in all performance critical code paths and react on it.
+The overload flag should be checked in all performance-critical code paths and react on it.

 Suggested actions: